-The Era of Samsung Galaxy s10 and iPhone XS, which ones better?
+In the Era of Samsung galaxy s10 and iPhone XS, which ones better?

 We had also witnessed that Apple has been winning the race when it came to shipping the most handsets, especially when compared to Samsung.
 However, Samsung has been slowly catching up.
 Especially after the death of Steve Jobs, Apple users have not been impressed by the pace by which innovations are hitting the market in Apple's new handsets.
-Apples first iPhone in 2007 was a game changer.
-And at that time Samsung didn't even have any Smartphone int he market.
+Apple's first iPhone in 2007 was a game-changer.
+And at that time Samsung didn't even have any smartphones in the market.
 But now the game has changed where Samsung is not only giving Apple a tough time but its also slowly and steadily taking over the market share from Apple.
-Most of mobile recycling companies have seen a change in consumer trends over the past few years.
+Most mobile recycling companies have seen a change in consumer trends over the past few years.
 Now more customers trade in mobile phones made by Apple as compared to Samsung.
 Recycling companies scrap phones manufactured by Apple more than Samsung because the product life cycle of Apple iPhone is much lesser than the Samsung mobile phone.

-Until last year, the scenario was different where we witnessed Galaxy s9 feeling exhausted to impress iPhone X users, but now Samsung s10 is giving fierce competition to Apples XS.
-According to all reports, both Samsung s10 and Apples XS are almost equally impressive and have the same sort of reviews from their users.
-If we don't go into technical details, screens of both mobile phone's display practically the same quality of images, other than XS being slightly higher in resolution compared to s10.
+Until last year, the scenario was different where we witnessed Galaxy s9 feeling exhausted to impress iPhone X users, but now Samsung s10 is giving fierce competition to Apple XS.
+According to all reports, both Samsung s10 and Apple XS are almost equally impressive and have the same sort of reviews from their users.
+If we don't go into technical details, screens of both mobile phones display practically the same quality of images, other than XS being slightly higher in resolution compared to s10.

-When it comes to processor power, Apple is defiantly leading the race as there is no Android processor which can match Apples A12 Bionic.
-It does not impact the usage as such because more than 90% of the tasks performed by these mobile phones do not require that much high-performance processors anyways.
-However, when it comes to RAM, Samsung is offering 8gb on board, whereas Apple is only offering 4GB.
+When it comes to processor power, Apple is defiantly leading the race as there is no Android processor which can match Apple's A12 Bionic.
+It does not impact the usage as such because more than 90% of the tasks performed by these mobile phones do not require that many high-performance processors anyways.
+However, when it comes to RAM, Samsung is offering 8GB onboard, whereas Apple is only offering 4GB.

-It’s a tough call when you compare both models, but it's clear that if you are an android user, you will no doubt keep using Android and is highly unlikely that anyone will change now due of the new features offered by the rival company.
+It’s a tough call when you compare both models, but it's clear that if you are an android user, you will no doubt keep using Android, and is highly unlikely that anyone will change now due to the new features offered by the rival company.

 Few phone selling sites will offer you good money when you sell your iPhone 8 or sell your Samsung s8 to them.
 This will help you compensate for the high cost of your new toy, a Samsung s10 or an iPhone XS.
 If you have any of the below models and are looking forward to selling them, we can help you.